greeneax/site-survey/MICROSOFT_SSO_SETUP.md

 # Microsoft SSO Setup Guide for Site Survey Application

 ## Overview
+> **Note:** Microsoft SSO is currently disabled in the application.
+The instructions below apply when SSO is re-enabled.

 This guide will help you configure Microsoft Single Sign-On (SSO) authentication for your site survey application with role-based access control.

 ## Security Levels Implemented